konakona08/Bootanimation/README.md

 2. Clock and progress in bootanimation (and probably will never be done)

-3. Pause frames (don't have an example to implement)

-4. Play till completion
+3. Play till completion

-5. Samsung/Quram QMG decode support (will implement later under Dynarmic emulation)
+4. Samsung/Quram QMG decode support (will implement later under Dynarmic emulation)

-6. Pantech SKY LZ frames format (will implement later)
+5. Pantech SKY LZ frames format (will implement later)

 # License(s)